 Secure Sockets Layers are better known by their abbreviation – SSL.
 They are also known as Digital Certificates at times.
 SSL Certificates are a security standard which is used globally to help enable and make encrypted communication possible between a browser and a web server.

-SSL Certificates work by digitally binding a cryptographic key to an organization’s identity, and these are used by millions of people and online-based businesses.
-These certificates help to minimize the breach of sensitive information, for example usernames, passwords, credit card information, emails and other sensitive information which could be at risk of being stolen or be tampered with by hackers or identity thieves.
+SSL Certificates work by digitally bind a cryptographic key to an organization’s identity, and these are used by millions of people and online-based businesses.
+These certificates help to minimize the breach of sensitive information, for example, usernames, passwords, credit card information, emails and other sensitive information which could be at risk of being stolen or be tampered with by hackers or identity thieves.

 The Features of SSL